CNaP-Lab/MCOT/README.md

 If user is using ComBat, combatstruct.flag should be set to true.
 In addition, three other properties of combatstruct need to be assigned: combatstruct.batch, combatstruct.mod, combatstruct.method.

 combatstruct.batch is a numeric or character vector of length n where n corresponds to the number of subjects that exists in the data.
-It is use to indicate the site/scanner/study id assigned to each subject.
+It is used to indicate the site/scanner/study id assigned to each subject.
 If you have 3 scanners, you assign each subject 1, 2, or 3 to represent the scanner used, for instance.

 combatstruct. mod is a model matrix containing the outcome of interest and other biological covariates and is used when adjusting for biological variables to preserve biological variability while removing variability associated with site/scanner.
 If you're not adjusting for biological variables, it should be set as follows: combatstruct.mod=[].

 To account for biological factors, this model matrix is needed for fitting coefficients in a linear regression framework.
 This model matrix can be constructed using continuous variables as they are, but for categorical variables, a reference group must be excluded from the matrix for identification purposes, as the intercept is already included in the ComBat model.

 For example, suppose you have 3 biological covariates: age, sex (males or females, and disease (healthy, mci, or AD).